-The fledgling new company builds 5 prototypes—#2 incorporating changes that the testing of #1 made evident, #3 incorporating changes from #2, etc. The design began the rigorous safety and product testing, with 96 of the 104 tests completed successfully.
+The fledgling new company builds 5 prototypes—#2 including changes that testing of #1 made evident, #3 including changes from #2, etc. The design began the rigorous safety and product testing, with 96 of 104 tests completed successfully.

-The assets are sold off - including the 5 prototypes - for a fraction of what it would have sold for on the open market.
+The assets (including the five prototypes) are sold off for a fraction of what they would have sold for on the open market.
 Due to the volatile history of the design, none of the major lines want anything to do with the prototypes.

 - The PCs somehow acquire one of these prototypes.
-The ship itself is a technological marvel: massive cabins, Five-Star entertaining facilities, a Noble’s ultimate dream yacht.
-Before they can put it into service, they need to pass the last 3 or 4 Safety Certifications and then they will be able to legally carry passengers.
-They need to secure cash—no financial institute would go down the path of destruction these 5 ships have blazed.
-Then they need a good crew—a top Chief Engineer who is willing to take an unproven design that used unproven technology that was above State of the Art 3 years ago, and a ship that has no defined service program, and keep it flying; a Top Pilot that can keep her plowing the lines between the stars; and some excellent Stewarts who know how to get Top Name entertainers, the best food (at an affordable cost), and know how to serve and wine and dine everyone from Commoners to Nobility.
+The ship itself is a technological marvel: huge cabins, five-star entertaining facilities, a Noble’s ultimate dream yacht.
+Before they can put it into passenger-carrying service, they need to pass the last few Safety Certifications.
+They need to secure cash—no even somewhat reputable lender will risk anything on these five ships.
+Then they need a good crew—a top Chief Engineer who is willing to take an unproven design using unproven technology that was above state-of-the-art three years ago, and a ship that has no defined service program, and keep it flying; a top Pilot that can keep her riding the star lanes; and some excellent Stewards who know how to get top name entertainers, the best food (at an affordable cost), and know how to serve and wine and dine everyone, commoners to Nobility.

-- Each prototype is slightly different to each other - with changes and improvements made as trial tests were carried out.
-Some prototypes may have damage from these trials - damage that hasn’t been properly documented or repaired.
+- Each prototype is slightly different, with changes and improvements made as trial tests were carried out.
+Some prototypes may have damage from these trials, which hasn’t been properly documented or repaired.
 How many Jumps before the structural stress of the hull begins showing microscopic fractures?
-Or maybe the Jump Drives have been programmed to automatically shut down after 'X' amount of hours and automatically run a diagnostic which lasts for 72 hours?
+Or maybe ship’s systems have been programmed to automatically shut down after x amount of hours and automatically run a diagnostic which lasts for 72 hours?

-- Spare parts could be a problem as well.
+- Spare parts could be a problem.
 A good Engineer could adapt some off-the-shelf parts, but some components are truly unique.
 They may need to be manufactured specifically for the ship.
 Maybe an adventure could be the players hunting down who bought the component manufacturing facility and then either buy a supply of parts, or try to buy the plant facility itself.